iBEAMS: A Unified Framework for Secure and Energy-Efficient ISAC-MIMO Systems leveraging Bayesian Enhanced learning, and Adaptive Game-Theoretic Multi-Layer Strategies: Introduction

 \subsection{Contributions}

 Driven by recent progress in ISAC, this work advances ISAC MIMO systems by addressing key challenges that jointly impact PLS, sensing quality, and energy efficiency.
 Fig.~\ref{iBEAMS_unified framework} summarizes the overall iBEAMS concept and key components of the proposed intelligent framework.
-The key contributions are as follows:

-\begin{itemize} \item \textbf{Primary contribution: iBEAMS as a unified hierarchical security and energy framework for ISAC} We propose \emph{iBEAMS}, a unified three-layer Stackelberg–GNE–Bayesian architecture for secure and energy-aware ISAC, where the base station acts as a Stackelberg leader, Hybrid Nodes (HN) as strategic followers, seeking to reach in a Generalized Nash Equilibrium (GNE), and a Bayesian refinement layer forms sensing-driven cooperative jamming coalitions.
+The key contributions are as follows: \begin{itemize} \item \textbf{Primary contribution: iBEAMS as a unified hierarchical framework for secured and energy efficient ISAC:} We propose \emph{iBEAMS}, a unified three-layer Stackelberg–GNE–Bayesian architecture for secure and energy-aware ISAC, where the base station acts as a Stackelberg leader, Hybrid Nodes (HNs) as strategic followers, seeking to reach a Generalized Nash Equilibrium (GNE), and a Bayesian refinement layer forms sensing-driven cooperative jamming coalitions.
 By iteratively updating beliefs and PLS metrics from ISAC measurements each slot, the framework jointly coordinates power, beamforming, sensing, and node role switching.
-To the best our knowledge, this is the first ISAC–PLS architecture that integrates Stackelberg leadership, multi-agent GNE interaction, and Bayesian inference within a single hierarchical game theoretic model.
+To the best of our knowledge, this is the first ISAC–PLS architecture that integrates Stackelberg leadership, multi-agent GNE interaction, and Bayesian inference within a single hierarchical game theoretic model.

 \item \textbf{Layer 1: ISAC BS as Stackelberg leader with Bayesian belief feedback:} In the first layer, the ISAC base station (BS) coordinates and broadcasts prior-channel PLS metrics and the eavesdroppers’ Angle-of-Arrival (AoA) belief as part of a Stackelberg leader strategy.
 The ISAC BS jointly adapts its total transmit power and power split ratios for confidential data $\alpha$, artificial noise (AN) $\beta$ and sensing $\gamma$ based on secrecy feedback and posterior entropy; sensing and AN are increased when secrecy degrades or uncertainty is high, and reduced when the posterior is confident that it will avoid excess RF consumption.
 In parallel, incentive prices ($\pi$, $\tau$, and $\zeta$) are broadcast to incorporate leakage and energy penalties into the HN utilities, resulting in an incentive-compatible and entropy-aware power and splitting policy aimed at maximizing SEE.